 read out from each cell.
 This charges are moved step by step

 outside of the photoactive area.
-Outside they are converted and
+Outside they are analogue/digital

 In the CMOS cell the incident light generates a photo current